As Featured On ABC 6 News ~

 Coming Next

-Saturday, April 13, in collaboration with the Parkinson’s Foundation/Western Pennsylvania, Registration info HERE.
-Pittsburgh, PA.
+Saturday, April 13, Parkinson’s Foundation/Western Pennsylvania, Pittsburgh

 I think this was extremely helpful.
 This helped me understand the challenges that face individuals with PD.
 Not just from the physical standpoints, but also how it affects their mind, relationships, emotions, etc.”